vksah32/blog-posts/Raft consensus.md

 #### Raft Algorithm

-- Distinguished leader approach -> only leader decides how to write to logs, accepts log entries from clients
+- Distinguished leader approach -> only leader accepts log entries from clients,  decides how to write to logs, replicates to other servers
+- Leader election
+  -
+- Log replication
+- Safety